BastienBoymond/github_repo_creator/README.md

 # Flags

 -h = have a detail help

---token = put your Github token for the program
+--token = put your Github token for the program$

 --name = change the name of the repository

 --desc = changer the desc of the repository

 --private = set the repository in private default == Public

 # Dependency